3rs4lg4d0/go-kafka-checker/README.md

 ```

 If another type of error happens during the first checks (e.g. a Kafka error), even if you set this property to a value greater than zero, `SkipConsumerTimeouts` is internally set to zero.
 This also happens as soon as a check completes successfully.

+With `ConsumerConfig` and `ProducerConfig` you can provide specific configuration (e.g. security) but the following properties will be ignored (because they are internally set by the Kafka checker):
+- bootstrap.servers
+- group.id
+- auto.offset.reset